Upper Gastrointestinal Endoscopy

 procedure is sometimes called esophagogastroduodenoscopy (EGD).

-Using the endoscope, your doctor can look for
+Using the scope, your doctor can look for

 ulcers, inflammation, tumors, infection, or bleeding.

-through the endoscope.
-Endoscopy can reveal problems that do not show up on
+polyps, and treat bleeding through the scope.
+Your doctor may find problems that do not show up on

-X-ray tests, and it can sometimes eliminate the need for exploratory
+This test can sometimes prevent the need for exploratory

 Why It Is Done